-Surgeons at Saddleback Medcial Center have begun to explore the evolving possibilities of the da Vinci Surgical System.
-"There's a great deal of enthusiasm about this new technology," says Dr. Winter.
+Surgeons at Saddleback Medical Center have begun to explore the evolving possibilities of the da Vinci Surgical System.
 The da Vinci Surgical System can be used in procedures that treat a range of conditions, including obesity, coronary artery disease, kidney disorders, mitral valve prolapse, and bladder, colorectal and lung cancers.

 For any surgical procedure, decisions about the most appropriate treatment are based on an individual's specific diagnosis, medical history and surgeon's recommendations.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.